cheldon-cn/thirdparty/snippet/memomanager.md

   -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=50505
   use module classpath: target.module
   ```
-  then apply this configuration;
-  Port  is any free number;
+  then apply this configuration; NOTE: Port  is any free number;

 4. next is the key;
    open target linux host which has ip list above (eg:192.168.23.112 );